luxfhe/mocks-cofhe/README.md

 ### ZkVerifying

 A key component of CoFHE is the ability to pre-encrypt inputs in a secure and verifiable way. `cofhejs` prepares these inputs automatically, and requests a verification signature from the coprocessor `ZkVerifier` module.
-The zkVerifier returns a signature indicating that the encrypted ciphertext is valid, and has been stored on the Fhenix L2 blockchain.
+The zkVerifier returns a signature indicating that the encrypted ciphertext is valid, and has been stored on the LuxFHE L2 blockchain.

 The mocks are then responsible for mocking two actions: